An Overview of Driving on a Suspended License in Maryland

 Criminal Implications

 The information contained on this page is provided as general information and does not constitute legal advice.
-The experienced attorneys at Baldwin, Briscoe & Steinmetz, P.C. can assist you if you are facing a potential license suspension, or charges of driving on a suspended license.
-Call today to schedule a free, no-obligation, in-office-consultation for any driving related criminal charges or to review your rights in connection with a potential license suspension.
+The experienced attorneys at Baldwin, Briscoe & Steinmetz can assist you if you’ve been involved in a motor vehicle accident.